 - After conditional certification of a collective action

 - After class certification

 The panel will review these and other key issues:

-- What strategies have been effective in wage and hour collective and class actions for obtaining essential information in the least expensive manner?
+- What strategies have been effective in wage and hour collective and class actions for obtaining essential information with the least expense?

-- What is the scope of evidence that is discoverable before and after certification of the putative class and how can you limit or best manage discovery?
+- What is the scope of discoverable evidence before and after certification of the putative class, and how can you limit or best manage discovery?

-- When drafting discovery requests in wage and hour class and collective actions, what considerations should employment counsel take into account to ensure that the requests are in line with the new proportionality standard?
+- When drafting discovery requests in wage and hour class and collective actions, what should employment counsel consider to ensure that the requests align with the proportionality standard?